Marlene Dietrich ignites the screen in a tale of passion, danger, and desire

 Country: Germany

-Length: 2 hours, including short film and interval
+Length: 2 hours, including short films and interval

 A film from the holdings of the Friedrich-Wilhelm-Murnau-Stiftung (www.murnau-stiftung.de) in Wiesbaden